Brest-Java-Course-2021/aisachenka/README.md

 java -jar name_of_spring_boot_jar_file.jar
 ```

-This starts Spring boot and serves up your project on [http://localhost:8080](http://localhost:8080).
+This starts Spring boot and serves up your project on [http://localhost:8080](http://localhost:8080) and [http://localhost:8090](http://localhost:8090).